 Brief definition

 Wet swales occur when the water table is located very close to the surface or water does not readily drain out of the swale.
-A wet swale acts as a very long and linear shallow biofiltrationtreatment system.
-The entire water quality treatment volume is stored within a series of cells created by check dams.
-Cells may be planted with emergent wetland plant species to improve pollutant removal.
+A wet swale acts as a very long and linear shallow biofiltration or wetland treatment system.
+Wet swales do not provide volume reduction and have limited treatment capability.
+Incorporation of check dams into the design allows treatment of a portion or all of the water quality volume within a series of cells created by the check dams.
+Wet swales planted with emergent wetland plant species provide improved pollutant removal.
+Wet swales may be used as pretreatment practices.
 Wet swales are commonly used for drainage areas less than 5 acres in size.

 Function within the treatment train

+Wet swales provide limited water quality treatment and no volume control and are not recommended practices unless options for other BMPs are limited.

 Wet swales are designed primarily as in-line systems for stormwater quality and typically are used in conjunction with other structural controls in the stormwater treatment train.
 Wet swales may be used at various locations within a treatment train and can be used for pre-treatment, conveyance, and/or primary treatment.

 MPCA permit applicability